Morning Sickness: Nausea and Vomiting of Pregnancy

 - Being pregnant with a female fetus

 Some medical conditions can cause nausea and vomiting during pregnancy.
 These include an ulcer, food-related illness, thyroid disease, or gallbladder disease.
-Your obstetrician may suspect that you have one of these conditions if you have signs or symptoms that do not usually occur with nausea and vomiting of pregnancy:
+Your obstetrician or other health care professional may suspect that you have one of these conditions if you have signs or symptoms that do not usually occur with nausea and vomiting of pregnancy:

 - Nausea and vomiting that occurs for the first time after 9 weeks of pregnancy